celestiaorg/.github/CONTRIBUTING.md

 ### Codeowners

 All production repos must use Codeowners.
 Codeowners are typically the team leads and/or engineering leadership members.

 ### .github

-Celestia utilizes the organization's `.github` repository.
+The Celestia team utilizes the organization's `.github` repository.
 This repository is used to store common organization level content like Github actions, issue templates, PR templates, etc.

 ### Repository Settings

-...
+The following is a list of key settings that should be enabled on all production
+repositories:

+**Enabled:**

+- Issues
+- Projects
+- Perserve this repository
+- Allow squash merging
+  - Default to pull request title
+- Always suggest updating pull request branches
+- Allow auto-merge
+- Automatically delete head branches

+**Disabled:**

+- Allow merge commits
+- Allow rebase merging

 ## Development